Variety of card machines and PDQ systems for use in different business sizes

 If you are planning to receive face to face transactions, there is also the fees for the equipment to consider.
 Generally, fixed, portable and handheld payment terminals can be rented as well as bought outright.

 When you apply for a merchant account, it is likely that you will have to provide certain pieces of information in order for the merchant account provider to assess the level of risk your company represents.
 Each provider will have its own particular set of requirements, but it is likely that you will need to present a detailed explanation of your business and its products or services, your company’s accounts, average transaction amounts and forecasts, as well as references from suppliers.

-If your business is a start-up, or has a poor credit rating, contact the provider and ask if there is anything else that you can submit in order to support your application.
+If your small business is a start-up, or has a poor credit rating, contact the provider and ask if there is anything else that you can submit in order to support your application.
 It may be necessary for you to consider a risk reserve – where a lump sum is put to one side for a certain period of time while your business proves itself as reliable.

 Due to the risks involved and the amount of checks that the provider will need to make, it can take about four weeks to get approval for a merchant account.